Manan-Joshi/inexutils/README.md

 ### Installation
 Currently the plugin is available for CC2017, CC2018, CC2019, CC2020, CC2021, CC2022 on MAC and CC2017 on WIN, other version would be released soon based on the feedback.

+#### Trial Version
+The plugin is installed as a trial version which is fully working installation that works for 7 days.
+Beyond that if you still wish to use the plugin please contact me via email mentioned in the message informing you about the expired trial

 MAC Installation instructions :- Download the installer and run it.
 If you have InDesign installed in a location other than under /Application, choose the InDesign install location.

 WIN Installation instructions :- Download the installer and run it

 ### How to use
 1. Use the menu InEXUtils>Ignore missing plugins(All Docs).
 This will ignore the missing plugin info from all the open documents.
 This menu will be active only when we have some documents open.